PRP Injections

 • Some patients use Health Savings Accounts (HSAs) or Flexible Spending Accounts (FSAs) to offset the cost.

 If foot or ankle pain is keeping you from enjoying daily activities, PRP injections may be the solution.
-At Foot Healthcare Associates, we specialize in advanced regenerative treatments designed to accelerate healing, reduce pain, and help you regain mobility—without surgery.
+We specialize in advanced regenerative treatments designed to accelerate healing, reduce pain, and help you regain mobility without surgery.